Jamie Hyneman: Early life

-Hyneman was born in Marshall, Michigan, and grew up on a farm in Columbus, Indiana.
+Hyneman was born James Franklin Hyneman in Marshall, Michigan to Franklin K. (1929–2016) and Betty Jo (née Calender; 1930–1972) Hyneman, and grew up on a farm in Columbus, Indiana.
+He had one older sister named Susan (1954–2024).
 He said, "I was a problematic kid, to be sure.
 I left home when I was 14 and hitchhiked all over the country."
-As a child, Hyneman would spend time at Indiana University, where his mother was a graduate librarian.
+As a child, Hyneman spent time at Indiana University, where his mother was a graduate librarian.
+At age fifteen, he owned a pet store in a shopping mall in Columbus.
 Hyneman graduated from Columbus North High School in 1974.

 Academic life

-He earned a degree in Russian linguistics from Indiana University.
+In 1981, Hyneman earned a degree in Russian linguistics from Indiana University Bloomington.

-In November 2021, Hyneman was appointed professor of practice at LUT University in Lappeenranta, Finland, for a five-year term until November 2026, and gave his first lecture on prototypes November 18, 2021.
+In November 2021, he was appointed professor of practice at LUT University in Lappeenranta, Finland, for a five-year term until November 2026, and gave his first lecture on prototypes on November 18, 2021.

 Honorary degrees

 He received an honorary Doctor of Engineering degree from Villanova University on May 16, 2010, and gave a commencement address.
 On November 25, 2011, Hyneman was awarded an honorary doctorate from the University of Twente for his role in the popularization of science and technology.
-In February 2017 he was named one of the fourteen new honorary doctors of technology by Lappeenranta University of Technology.
+In February 2017 he was named one of the fourteen new honorary doctors of technology by Lappeenranta-Lahti University of Technology LUT.

 Career

-Hyneman has worked as a boat captain, certified dive master, wilderness survival expert, linguist, mall pet store owner at age 15, animal wrangler, machinist, concrete inspector, and chef.
-His most notable work is co-hosting MythBusters (2003–2016).
+Hyneman has worked as a boat captain, certified divemaster, wilderness survival expert, linguist, pet store owner, animal wrangler, machinist, concrete inspector, and chef.
+He co-hosted MythBusters from 2003 to 2016.

 Special effects work

-Much of the experience that Hyneman used on MythBusters came from his time in the visual and special effects professions.
-He spent time as an animatronics technician for films such as Naked Lunch and Flubber, as well as doing work on the second and third installments of the Matrix Trilogy.

 Hyneman owns the special effects company M5 Industries in San Francisco.
 Some of his achievements in commercials include the can-spitting vending machine seen in 7 Up commercials, and his patented two-wheeled football shoe from Nike Lab commercials.

 Other appearances

-Hyneman and Adam Savage portray two army-junk sellers in the film The Darwin Awards.
-They appear during the story of the rocket-car, which they partially reproduced in the MythBusters series' pilot episode and retested twice more.
+Hyneman and Adam Savage portray two army junk-sellers in the film The Darwin Awards.
+They appear during the story of the rocket-car, which they partially reproduced previously in the MythBusters series's pilot episode and retested twice more.

 Hyneman made a cameo appearance along with Savage on CSI: Crime Scene Investigation on the May 1, 2008 episode "The Theory of Everything", where they play inspectors giving thumbs-up after seeing a shirt soaked in pepper spray catch fire when shot by a taser.
 They tested this myth on MythBusters and declared it confirmed with certain types of pepper spray.

-He and Savage appear as judges on the game show Unchained Reaction, which premiered in March 2012.
+He and Savage executive produced and appeared as judges on the game show Unchained Reaction, which premiered in March 2012.
 The two also voiced characters on The Simpsons episode "The Daughter Also Rises" as a parody of themselves, the "MythCrackers", which prompts Bart and Milhouse to experiment in a similar fashion.
 Both Hyneman and Savage also voiced stormtroopers in the Phineas and Ferb Star Wars special.